NicolasVega92/NicolasVega92/README.md

 ## Hi there 👋, my name is Nicolás Vega

 - I am a student at the National Technological University (UTN) in the programming career and day by day I seek to continue learning.
-- I am currently learning Java and Spring on my own.
+- At the moment I am training in C #, .NET and EntityFramework.
-- C ; C# ; .NET are languages that we study in college.
 Also SQL Server.

 - 💬 I am looking to collaborate in a company on its back-end